visionify/visionai/docs/scenarios/social-distance.md

         Starting scenario: social distancing..

         ```
-    - You should be able to see the events generated on your console window with the detections of social distancing event within the camera field of view.
+    - You should be able to see the events generated on your console window with the detections of social distancing within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]